About Wood Stoves or “Woodburners / Log burners”

 (General – for individual stoves always follow the manufacturer’s instructions and user manuals.)

-Stoves are generally first lit with all controls, and possibly the door in the cracked open position until fully alight and burning well.
+Stoves are generally first lit with all controls open, and possibly the door in the cracked open position until fully alight and burning well.
 Then:

 Wood burns best on a bed of ash on a flat base with a supply of air from above or at the same level.
 The primary air is therefore closed down once the stove is fully lit and the airflow controlled with the secondary air control.

 Coal burns best with a supply of air from below.
 In a multi-fuel stove, a grate/grill is fitted to supply air from beneath the fire bed.
 When burning coal the secondary air should still be used and provides a downward flow, inside the glass, for Airwash (keeping the glass clear).
 Once fully lit the primary air control should also be used to provide an air supply for the coal.
 Stoves do vary: see your user manual.

 Tertiary air is often supplied at a fixed rate as it’s purpose is just to ignite any unburnt gases on their way out of the stove.
 This also gives an impressive “dancing flame” display.
 On some models, it is controllable for fine-tuning the flame.